Seymour100/list-of-python-api-wrappers/readme.md

 ## This list of Python API wrappers is designed to be the most updated anywhere! 🚀

-Below you will find a list along with links to their docs and Python wrappers/libraries.
-Originally forked from [GitHub repos](https://github.com/realpython/list-of-python-api-wrappers) of [Real Python](https://realpython.com) via [johnwmiller](https://github.com/johnwmillr/list-of-python-api-wrappers).
+Below you will find a list of APIs along with links to the API docs and the Python wrappers docs.
+This list was originally forked from [GitHub repo](https://github.com/realpython/list-of-python-api-wrappers) of [Real Python](https://realpython.com) via [johnwmillr](https://github.com/johnwmillr/list-of-python-api-wrappers).

 Have a new API to add?
 Great!
 Please submit a pull request and follow the format below.